|Title:||Assistant Men's Basketball Coach|

 In his hometown, he has assisted the Millcreek Youth Athletic Association Boy’s Basketball Program.
 He has also worked numerous summer camps, including those at Notre Dame, Maryland, Army, and the Eastern Invitational.

-Brian and his wife Tera, who is a dentist, have two daughters, Ella and Elisia, reside in Mars, Pa.
+Brian and his wife Tera, who is a dentist, have two daughters, Ella and Elisia, and two sons, Dante and Domenic, reside in Mars, Pa.